KostovPV/portfolio/projects/friends-site.md

 ---
-title: The Kid's center
+title: Friends web page
-excerpt: The Kid's center is a SPA where you can book a patry for your kid
+excerpt: Web page for a kids hourly play and birthday parties center
-image: the-kid's-center.png
+image: friends-site.png
-isFeatured: false
+isFeatured: true
-date: '2023-12-23'
+date: '2024-10-30'
 ---

-The Kid's center is a **the** place where you can book a great patry for your kids.
+Friend is  **the** place where you can relax while your kids are enjoying wanderfull time.